the-mainspring-ai/infinitime-documentation/docs/documentation/Overview/Policies/Policy_Overview.md

 ### OT1 to OT4 Tabs Configuration Procedure

-*Do
+_Do
-you calculate Overtime on a Daily basis?*
+you calculate Overtime on a Daily basis?_

-*Yes? â How many hours must an employee work in a single day before they qualify for overtime?
+_Yes? â How many hours must an employee work in a single day before they qualify for overtime?
 Set this value in the Daily Overtime if Over Hours field.
-(IE: 8) Be sure to set the Overtime Rate Appropriately.*
+(IE: 8) Be sure to set the Overtime Rate Appropriately._

-*No?
+_No?
 â Leave the Daily Overtime if Hours Field Blank.
-Continue to next question.*
+Continue to next question._

-*Do
+_Do
-you calculate Overtime on a Weekly basis?*
+you calculate Overtime on a Weekly basis?_

-*Yes? â How many hours must an employee work in a week before they qualify for overtime?
+_Yes? â How many hours must an employee work in a week before they qualify for overtime?
 Set this value in the Weekly Overtime if Over Hours field.
-(IE: 40) Be sure to set the Overtime Rate Appropriately.*
+(IE: 40) Be sure to set the Overtime Rate Appropriately._

-*Are employees on this policy paid on a biweekly pay cycle?
+_Are employees on this policy paid on a biweekly pay cycle?
 Many companies with a biweekly pay period pay overtime on a pay period basis.
 (IE: Employees must work more than 80 hours over two weeks rather than 40 hours in a single week to qualify for weekly overtime.)
-Does this apply to your company?*
+Does this apply to your company?_

-*Yes?
+_Yes?
-â Set the Custom Weekly Interval to 14 Days.*
+â Set the Custom Weekly Interval to 14 Days._

-*No? â Set the Custom Weekly Start Date to the start date of the Current Pay Period.*
+_No? â Set the Custom Weekly Start Date to the start date of the Current Pay Period._

-*No? â Leave the Weekly Overtime if Over
+_No? â Leave the Weekly Overtime if Over
 Hours field Blank.
-Continue to next question.*
+Continue to next question._

-*Using additional overtime buckets (OT 2 â OT
-4) makes it possible to pay employees overtime at different rates under various conditions.
+_Using additional overtime buckets (OT 2 â OT 4) makes it possible to pay employees overtime at different rates under various conditions.
 For example some companies pay Time and a Half after 8 hours in a day and double time after 12 hours in a day.
 This would require use of OT1 and OT2.
-Most organizations who require three or four buckets for Overtime Hours track one of the following:*
+Most organizations who require three or four buckets for Overtime Hours track one of the following:_

-* *Schedules Hours vs Unscheduled Hours
+- _Schedules Hours vs Unscheduled Hours
-  (See Schedule Settings / Rules)*
+  (See Schedule Settings / Rules)_
-* Consecutive Day Overtime
+- Consecutive Day Overtime
-* Day Of Week Overtime
+- Day Of Week Overtime

-*Do you require additional overtime buckets?*
+_Do you require additional overtime buckets?_

-*Yes?
+_Yes?
-â Configure OT2 â OT4 prompting with the preceding questions as needed.*
+â Configure OT2 â OT4 prompting with the preceding questions as needed._

-*No?
+_No?
-â Ignore the OT2 â OT4 tabs and proceed to the next section.*
+â Ignore the OT2 â OT4 tabs and proceed to the next section._

 ### Consecutive Day Overtime